Rhaetic: Classification

 The German linguist Helmut Rix proposed in 1998 that Rhaetic, along with Etruscan, was a member of a language family he called Tyrrhenian, and which was possibly influenced by neighboring Indo-European languages.
 Robert S. P. Beekes likewise does not consider it Indo-European.
 Howard Hayes Scullard (1967), on the contrary, suggested it to be an Indo-European language, with links to Illyrian and Celtic.
-Nevertheless, most scholars now think that Rhaetic is closely related to Etruscan within the Tyrrhenian grouping.
+Nevertheless, most scholars now think that Rhaetic was a non-Indo-European language closely related to Etruscan within the Tyrrhenian grouping.

-Rix's Tyrsenian family is supported by a number of linguists such as Stefan Schumacher, Carlo De Simone, Norbert Oettinger, Simona Marchesini, and Rex E. Wallace.
+Rix's Tyrrhenian family is supported by a number of linguists such as Stefan Schumacher, Carlo De Simone, Norbert Oettinger, Simona Marchesini, and Rex E. Wallace.
 Common features between Etruscan, Rhaetic, and Lemnian have been observed in morphology, phonology, and syntax.
 On the other hand, few lexical correspondences are documented, at least partly due to the scanty number of Rhaetic and Lemnian texts and possibly to the early date at which the languages split.
 The Tyrsenian family (or Common Tyrrhenic) is often considered to be Paleo-European and to predate the arrival of Indo-European languages in southern Europe.